ConradIrwin/conradirwin.github.com/_posts/2012-11-23-constant-lookup.md

 end
 {% endhighlight %}

-The currently open class is the innermost `class` or `module` statement in the code.
-A common misconception is that constant lookup uses `self.class`, which is not true. (btw, it's not using the [default definee](http://yugui.jp/articles/846) either, just in case you wondered):
+The currently open class or module is the innermost `class` or `module` statement in the code.
+A common misconception is that constant lookup uses `self.class`, which is not true.
+(btw, it's not using the [default definee](http://yugui.jp/articles/846) either, just in case you wondered):

 {% highlight ruby %}
 class A
-  def get_d; C; end
+  def get_c; C; end
 end

 class B < A
   module C; end
 end

-B.new.get_d
+B.new.get_c
 # NameError: uninitialized constant A::C
 {% endhighlight %}